Why Soft Skills?

 Excellent interpersonal skills are not familiar to all.
 The misconception is that individuals are often expected to possess soft skills naturally, but this is not the case.

-A simple illustration. are you have an excellent employee whose work you appreciate and believe in their potential to grow in the organisation?
-This individual is academically qualified, has experience on the job, knows the organisation’s methodology, and is an asset to the team.
-There is an excellent opportunity within the organisation for which they would be a good fit, but there is a problem.
-The new role means more people reporting to them and requires deeper interactions with clients, which you are not sure they can do well enough.
+A simple illustration.
+Do you have an outstanding employee whose work you truly appreciate and believe has the potential to grow within the organisation?
+This individual is academically qualified, has relevant experience, understands the organisation's methodology, and is a valuable asset to the team.
+There exists an excellent opportunity within the organisation for which they would be well suited, but there is a challenge.
+The new role entails more individuals reporting to them and necessitates deeper interactions with clients.

 Soft skills get little respect but they will make or break your career” – Peggy Klaus, author

-This is one of the many scenarios organisations often have and serves as a reminder of why we must ensure well-rounded teams.
-Teams with not just technical solid but soft skills too perform better.
-Thankfully training individuals to become more effective communicators and collaborators and more in tune with their emotional intelligence are possible.
+This is one of the many scenarios organisations often encounter, serving as a reminder of the necessity of ensuring well-rounded teams.
+Teams equipped not only with technical skills but also with soft skills perform better.
+Fortunately, it is possible to train individuals to become more effective communicators and collaborators, developing their emotional intelligence as well.

 Failure to adequately train soft skills results in the following: